Benchmarking Zend_Config_Xml and Zend_Config_Ini

 So with only one parse, ini was quicker!
 The only explanation I can think of for this is that simplexml is internally caching the file read just in case it needed to reparse the same data.
 But there is no mention of this in the docs, and it would seem like an odd thing to do in simplexml but not elsewhere.

-The sample code and files are available for download in case anyone wants to experiment.
+The sample code and files are in case anyone wants to experiment.

 Comments